The beguinage

 However, it turns out to be impossible to restore the former glory of De Wijngaard.
 In 1881, the Commission for Civil Alms-houses decides to establish a new hospital, the Minnewater Hospital, on an important piece of bleaching meadow of the beguinage.
 City architect Louis Delancenserie (1838-1909) designs the building in a characteristic Neo-Gothic style.
 A newly constructed street divides the hospital from the beguinage.

-Pastoor Hoornaert
+Pastor Hoornaert

 In 1922, only five Beguines still lived in a dilapidated beguinage.
 At that time, Rodolphe Hoornaert (1886-1969) is appointed parish priest and religious governor.
 He wants to save the seven-hundred-year-old beguinage of further deterioration.
 Moreover, he wants the life of the beguines to revive.